mdn/content/files/en-us/web/security/practical_implementation/cors/index.md

 If present, `Access-Control-Allow-Origin` should specify the minimum possible number of origins and resources for your site to function.
 For example, if your server provides both a website and an API intended for remote `XMLHttpRequest` access, only the API resources should return the `Access-Control-Allow-Origin` header.

-Failure to set `Access-Control-Allow-Origin` appropropriately will allow unauthorized origins to read the contents of any page on your origin.
+Failure to set `Access-Control-Allow-Origin` appropriately will allow unauthorized origins to read the contents of any page on your site.
+This can be especially dangerous if those sites are able to send credentials: Your site could be vulnerable to [CSRF](/en-US/docs/Web/Security/Practical_implementation/CSRF_prevention) attacks.

+If credentialed access is required from specific origins, ensure `Access-Control-Allow-Origin` is set only to those origins, rather than reflecting the [`Origin`](/en-US/docs/Web/HTTP/Headers/Origin) header.
+If public non-credentialed access is required, set `Access-Control-Allow-Origin` to `*` and omit the `Access-Control-Allow-Credentials` header.
+Otherwise, omit both headers.

 ## Examples